poanetwork/hydrabadger/README.md

 #### Unimplemented

-* **Command-Line/Config Options:** Variable and/or random (within a range) batch size, transaction size (bytes), transaction generation count, transaction generation interval, minimum peer count, much more.
+* **Command-Line/Config Options:** Variable and/or random (within a range)
+  batch size, transaction size (bytes), transaction generation count, transaction generation interval, minimum peer count, much more.
 * **Observer Nodes:** still in a state of flux (not working at the time of writing).
 * **Additional Nodes:** Only the first 5 nodes are properly handled (as validators).
 Variable and dynamic nodes are coming soon.
+* **Error handling** is atrocious, most errors are simply printed to the log.
 * **Many edge cases and exceptions:** disconnects, reconnects, etc.
   * If too many nodes disconnect, the consensus process halts for all nodes (as expected).
 No means of reconnection or node removal is yet in place.